 Doing so is helpful for a multitude of reasons, including:

-- giving you an inside look at current and emerging trends;
+- giving you an inside look at current and emerging YouTube SEO trends;

 - providing inspiration for your own keyword strategy; and